 Hormones are examples of contaminants of emerging concern (CEC) that have been detected in environmental and drinking waters around the world in trace amounts.2,3 Even at very low concentrations, CECs could potentially exert ecotoxicological effects.3

-Table 1 summarizes the results of the LC-MS/MS experiment.
-Of the three tap water samples analyzed, estradiol and androsterone were detected in tap water in laboratories in France and Spain, while corticosterone was detected in the water sample from the Chinese laboratory.
-Figure 1 shows the MRM chromatogram of estradiol.
+Three tap water samples from France, Spain and China were analyzed.
+Estradiol and androsterone were detected in tap water in laboratories in France and Spain, while corticosterone was detected in the water sample from the Chinese laboratory.
+Table 1 summarizes the results of the LC-MS/MS analysis and Figure 1 shows the multiple reaction monitoring (MRM) chromatogram of estradiol.

-The ultrapure water produced in each laboratory was analyzed for the presence of hormones using the same method as the one used for tap water analysis.
-In all three laboratories, no hormone was detected in the product ultrapure water (Table 1).
+The ultrapure water produced in each laboratory was analyzed for the presence of these three hormones using the same method as for tap water analysis.
+In all three laboratories, no hormones were detected in the product ultrapure water (Table 1).

 The extent of organic contamination is important in trace LC-MS/MS analyses.
 The level of total oxidizable carbon (TOC) provides a general indication of organic contamination.
-A TOC level below 5 ppb is recommended for LC-MS/MS, which is achieved in Milli-Q® systems.
+A TOC level below 5 ppb is recommended for LC-MS/MS, which is achieved by Milli-Q® ultrapure water systems.